tanerozel/js-102/BIBLIOGRAPHY.md

 That is my personal (and honest) opinion; there are **much** better resources than w3schools.
 Your mileage may vary, of course.

-> Consuming w3schools is like living on candies instead of a proper balanced diet.
+> Consuming w3schools is like living on candies instead of a, proper, balanced diet.

 ’Nuf said.